tyg/incubator-aurora/docs/README.md

 2. As a user, get started quickly with a [Tutorial](tutorial.md).
 3. For an overview of Aurora's process flow under the hood, see the [User Guide](userguide.md).
 4. To learn how to write a configuration file, look at our [Configuration Tutorial](configurationtutorial.md).
 From there, look at the [Aurora + Thermos Reference](configurationreference.md).
 5. Then read up on the [Aurora Command Line Client](clientcommands.md).
 6. Find out general information and useful tips about how Aurora does [Resource Isolation](resourceisolation.md).

 To contact the Aurora Developer List, email [dev@aurora.incubator.apache.org](mailto:dev@aurora.incubator.apache.org).
+You may want to read the list [archives](http://mail-archives.apache.org/mod_mbox/incubator-aurora-dev/).
+You can also use the IRC channel `#aurora` on `irc.freenode.net`